New Admit Assignments

 How do I make a roommate request?
 If you are submitting your contract via AccessPlus, you AND your roommate request MUST each get your roommate number code from AccessPlus and then share them with one another.
 One of you must enter the other's codes into your housing contract.
 If you are completing your contract via paper, you may make a roommate request in the appropriate space on your contract.

-- For SPRING, we start sending emails the week of December 15.
+- For SPRING, we start sending notifications the third week of December.

 I don't have an assignment yet - will I have a place to stay?
 The DOR is committed to making assignments for all newly admitted students who want to live on-campus.
 We make new student assignments starting in late May and continuing throughout the summer.
 We continue to assign spaces to contracted people using the date the completed contract was received.
 We assign contracted students to spaces we get through cancellations.
 Keep checking AccessPlus.